thewooniverse/telegram_bots/learning_bot/specs.md

 #### /retain

+SOLUTION / DEVELOPMENT PATH:
+First develop a basic bot that can handle messages, respond and respond using randomly saved files.
+Then test out / build out the ChatGPT API and familiarize with the data types received Then integrate simple message sending + receiving using ChatGPT API with Telegram bot to enable a conversation.

 NOTE:
 A couple days to spec the project out, and then ideas on implementation / solutions using OOP.
 A day or two to map out the modular development timeline / sequencing of what to develop.
 Then executing and building, testing accordingly.